ihalseide/chemical-names/README.md

     - N2O = dinitrogen monoxide

     The first 10 prefixes are: mono-, di-, tri-, tetra-, penta-, hexa-, hepta-, octa-, nona-, deca-.

+Although these naming rules can cover quite a few compounds, there are some exceptions... hence the [exceptions.txt] file.
+Take water for example: even though it starts with Hydrogen, it is not an acid, so it's not hydroxic acid.
+And you might have heard it called dihydrogen monoxide too, but the accepted chemical name for H2O is indeed just "water".